Do you want to learn how to play drums but aren’t quite sure where to begin?

 Get the Rhythms Down

-Regardless of your skill level, we strongly suggest beginning your practice routine with basic rhythmic exercises involving just your hands on one playing surface.
+Regardless of your skill level, we strongly suggest beginning your practice routine with simple drum rhythmic exercises involving just your hands on one playing surface.
 This will help you improve your coordination and timing, and mentally prepare you for more difficult exercises.

 Once you’ve learned how to read and play rhythms on one drum, it’s time to add another playing surface.
 Still focusing on only the hands, start to play patterns that involve the left hand playing one rhythm while the right hand plays another.
 Most drum beats involve at least three different playing surfaces, but beginners should focus on just the snare and cymbal.